manjunathan1999/Chat-with-CSV-using-API/README.md

 ## Future Enhancements ##

-1. Improve the chat interface for better user experience
+1. Implement user authentication and authorization for secure data access ✅
-2. Implement user authentication and authorization
+2. Improve the chat interface for better user experience
 3. Enhance error handling and logging